 All things considered, Garmin’s latest wearable is a nice marriage of style and functionality.
 It offers a slightly lower price and smaller form-factor than the Fenix 5 Plus series, while not compromising on features.

-Vantage V & M come with improved heart rate accuracy thanks to Polar Precision Prime.
+The Vantage range comes with improved heart rate accuracy thanks to Polar Precision Prime.
 While wrist based fitness trackers deliver good stats for resting heart rate and low intensity activity, they struggle to match the accuracy of chest straps at high intensity activity.
 With this new technology Polar hopes to narrow the gap.

 The more high spec V benefits from a metric called Running Power.
 Vantage M doesn’t have this because it lacks a barometric altimeter.
 This is a single digit for runners that accounts for terrain, form, and fatigue and tells them how hard to move.

 There are a number of other advanced training features including Training Load and Recovery Pro.
 These will allow you to reach the ideal amount of training and avoid injury.
-A recent firmware refresh also slaps on Nightly Recharge and Sleep Plus Stages for overnight recovery measurement.
+For overnight recovery measurement there’s Nightly Recharge and Sleep Plus Stages.
+The latest V2 comes with the addition of some new performance metrics and music control.

-In terms of fitness, the GPS-enabled device features the latest generation accelerometer, gyroscope and heart rate.
+In terms of fitness, the GPS-enabled device comes with an accelerometer, gyroscope and excellent heart rate sensor.
 In addition to dishing out accurate fitness tracking stats, this allows the watch to identify and send out alerts if you fall or trip.

-The previous generation introduced a number of heart rate sensing functions such as high and low heart rates.
-Just like Series 4, Series 5 also intermittently analyses heart rhythms and sends alerts for atrial fibrillation.
-There is also an FDA-approved ECG sensor that lets you know if your heart rhythm is normal or there are issues.
+Other useful functionality includes high and low heart rate alerts.
+Series 4,5, and 6 also intermittently analyse heart rhythms and send alerts for atrial fibrillation.
+And let’s not forget the FDA-approved ECG sensor that lets you know if your heart rhythm is normal or there are issues.

 For 24/7 activity tracking

 When it comes to features, this is a smartwatch that puts fitness first.
-It offers everything you would expect from a Fitbit device, along with capturing real-time stats on 20 different types of activities including swimming.
-There is on-board storage for music too, smartphone notifications and Fitbit pay.
+It offers everything you would expect from a Fitbit device, along with capturing real-time stats on different types of activities including swimming.

 For use as an every-day watch